mohammadbashiri/non-invasive-deep-brain-stimulation/README.md

 The project is inspired by a paper published on June 2017 [1], which proposed a new method for Non-invasive DBS via two (or more) temporally interfering signals.
-Using the codes available in this repo, one can visualize the distribution of electric fields in a spherical head model.
+Using the codes available in this repo, one can visualize the distribution of electric fields (E-field) in a spherical head model.
 Furthermore, using the computed electric field distribution, we can also see the response of neurons at any point in the conductive medium (head model).

 ![model_concept](https://github.com/mohammadbashiri/non-invasive-deep-brain-stimulation/blob/master/Figures/Head_model_Concept.png)

-Given that you have an E-field distribution from FE analysis of any arbitrary head model, which was also part of this project (but not covered here), a different script could be used to visualize the distribution.
+Given that you have an E-field distribution from finite-element analysis (FEA) of any arbitrary head model, which was also part of this project (but not covered here), a different script could be used to visualize the distribution.

 A a summary, the main focus of this repository is two-fold:
 - Visualization of E-field distribution either generated from FEA or an analytical solution